kayatao/FingerprintIndexingWithPoseConstraint_Su2016/README.md

 1. Create hash functions:

-	The hash functions can be created by calling construction function of ```FPIndexingMCCPoseConst_Su2016``` class as follows.
+	When a new object of ```FPIndexingMCCPoseConst_Su2016``` class is created, the hash functions are also created by calling construction function of the class as follows.
 	* To create new hash functions
 	```c#
 	FPIndexingMCCPoseConst_Su2016 su2016 = new FPIndexingMCCPoseConst_Su2016();